-Unless you’ve been living under a rock you’ve probably heard of the Financial Independence Retire Early (FIRE) movement.
-And, like most people, you likely have a strong opinion on it – one way or the other.
+Most of you have probably heard of the Financial Independence Retire Early (FIRE) movement (if not, don’t worry, we’ll explain shortly).
+Those of you who have heard of FIRE, you likely have a strong opinion on it – one way or the other.

 But, whether you agree with the FIRE movement or not, I think there are important lessons that we can all agree on.

-Well, at least I think that… I’m sure some of you will disagree with one or more of my 10 lessons from the FIRE movement below, but let’s find.
+Well, at least I think that… I’m sure some of you will disagree with one or more of my 10 lessons from the FIRE movement below, but let’s find out.
 If any of these supposed lessons get you fired up (…couldn’t resist), let’s duke it out in the comments!

 But first, here’s a quick primer on the FIRE movement so that we’re all on the same page.